Life Lessons - James 1:1-4

 - Give Portion a Title - Listed above as Joy in the Midst of Trials and Temptations

 Step 3: Who is involved:

 James is the author of this Book and he is writing to the twelve tribes.
-Let us begin by taking a closer look at the who's of James.
+Lets take a closer look at the who's of James.

-James 1:1: To gain further understanding about the 'Who's' in verse one I utilized Cross References which led me to other places in the Bible where the 'Who's' are discussed.
+James 1:1: To gain further understanding of the 'Who's' in verse one I utilized Cross References which led me to other passages where the 'who's' are discussed.

 Who Is James:

 He is Jesus' brother: "Is not this the carpenter's son?
 Is not his mother called Mary?
 And are not his brothers James and Joseph and Simon and Judas?"
 Matthew 13:55

 He is an Apostle: "But I saw none of the other apostles except James the Lord's brother."
 Galatians 1:19